-I'm Ben, and I'm currently working on Pluck.
+I'm Ben and I'm currently developing Pluck.
 You should check it out.

 No images, videos or audio files have been added to this gallery.
 Join now to share media with the community.

 I've been using GameMaker for quite some time now.
 I believe I first started using it when I was in 6th grade or so.
 I remember being addicted to making tiny games (I'm not sure if you could even call them that) and having my cousins try them.
 It was a lot of fun and it sort of became a hobby of mine.
 Though I wonder if my cousins played those terrible games with gritted teeth and plastered smiles.